oracle/coherence-operator/docs/samples/README.md

 ## Access Prometheus

+> Note, use of Prometheus and Grafana is only available when using the
+> operator with Coherence 12.2.1.4.

-If you have enabled log capture then you can use the `port-forward-prometheus.sh` script in the [common](common) directory to view metrics.
+If you have enabled Prometheus then you can use the `port-forward-prometheus.sh` script in the [common](common) directory to view metrics directly.

 1. Start the port-forward